DataDog/documentation/content/en/synthetics/guide/http-tests-with-hmac.md

 ## Define an HTTP header

-You can use the exported `MY_SIGNATURE` variable to build the HTTP request header before writing the pre-request script (hope this is clear).
+You can use the exported `MY_SIGNATURE` variable to build the HTTP request header before writing the pre-request script.

 Under the **Request Options** tab, set the `Name` to `Signature` and the `Value` to `t={{MY_TIMESTAMP}},v1={{MY_SIGNATURE}}`.
 You can define a different header such as `Authorization`.

-You can configure the rest of your HTTP test and click **Create** to save.
+Configure the rest of your HTTP test, and click **Create** to save.

 ## Further Reading